Why Event Planning Programs are Promoting Unplugged Events

 The main reason why clients want to throw unplugged events is to increase face-to-face interaction.
 When people look down at their screen to attend to texts, social media, and work emails, they’re mentally far away from the event.
 Increasing guest participation and engagement is the primary reason, but there are many more…

 - Tech gadgets can impede other people’s enjoyment of the event.
-Movie theatres often play PSAs right before the previews reminding them to shut off their brightly-lit, noisy phones.
+Movie theaters often play PSAs right before the previews reminding them to shut off their brightly-lit, noisy phones.

 - Overly-enthusiastic guests may jump into the viewfinder and block the view of the hired photographer or videographer.

-- Event attendees often get caught up in capturing the moment instead of living it.
-For milestone events especially, clients want their guests to live the moment with Looking out to a sea of phones doesn’t warm the heart!
+- Event attendees often get caught up in capturing the moment instead of living in it.
+For milestone events especially, clients may want their guests to live the moment with them.
+Not to mention, looking out into a sea of cellphones during the ceremony doesn’t warm the heart!

-- In the aforementioned meditation example, the theme of having a tranquil space makes a tech-free zone the best choice.
+- In the previous meditation example, the theme of having a tranquil space makes a tech-free zone the best choice.
 How can anyone properly meditate if they’re Tweeting?

 - For the happy couple and the entertainers, unplugged events mean having the exclusive rights to distribute the photos or recordings.
 Comedians like Kevin Hart and Dave Chappelle have implemented no-phone bans at their shows.
 Jokes don’t have quite the same replay value as other types of performances!

 What events benefit the most from being unplugged?

 When guests are expected to be mentally present on top of being physically present, a no-cell-phone policy could work wonders.
 Guests need to listen if communication is a large part of the event.
 The best collaborators are those who listen to others before voicing their own ideas.
 How can anyone know what’s truly going on with their noses glued to their phones?